-The extent of Flood Zone A/B across the Town Centre and education zoning is very limited and risks can be managed by following the sequential approach, guided by an appropriately detailed FRA.
+The extent of Flood Zone A/B across the Town Centre and lands zoned for Education and Community facilities education zoning is very limited and risks can be managed by following the sequential approach, guided by an appropriately detailed FRA.
 It is noted that there are a high number of small bridges and culverts along the length of the watercourse and the FRA should include an assessment of blockage of the bridges and culverts which may have a hydraulic impact on the site.